-Supporting People Experiencing Suicidal Ideation and Nonsuicidal Self-injurious Behaviour
+Supporting People Experiencing Suicidal Ideation and Non-Suicidal Self-injurious Behaviour

 Develop your confidence in how to manage persons experiencing suicidal ideation and nonsuicidal self-injurious behaviour.
 Explore models and frameworks in your setting.